jonrhall/swill-sdk/README.md

 ### Who would use it?

-Anyone who loves CraftBeerPi3 already and wants to develop an app that controls or listens CraftBeerPi3 in some custom way.
-That could be a simple Node app to create brewing notifications, or as complex as an entirely new, custom interface that you create for your own CraftBeerPi3 installation.
+Anyone who loves CraftBeerPi3 already and wants to develop an app that controls or listens to CraftBeerPi3 in some custom way.
+That could be as simple as aNode app to create brewing notifications, or as complex as an entirely new, custom interface that you create for your own CraftBeerPi3 installation.

 ## Usage

 Swill SDK can be used as both a Node module and a client-side library.
 When `npm install` is run, the client sdk is automatically bundled into `lib/swill-sdk.min.js`.